Bobby Kotick alleges a lawsuit against Microsoft’s Activision acquisition was secretly aimed at helping Embracer Group

 Former Activision CEO Bobby Kotick has alleged that an ongoing lawsuit objecting to Microsoft’s acquisition of Activision Blizzard was secretly designed to help rival publisher Embracer Group.

-As reported by Game File, the lawsuit was filed back in 2022 by a Swedish pension fund called Sjunde AP-Fonden, also known as AP7, and alleged that Kotick rushed the sale of Activision Blizzard to Microsoft so he could avoid the consequences of the sexual misconduct claims at the time.
+As reported by Game File, the lawsuit was filed in 2022 by a Swedish pension fund, Sjunde AP-Fonden, also known as AP7, which alleged that Kotick rushed the sale of Activision Blizzard to Microsoft following allegations that executives intentionally ignored or attempted to downplay reported instances of sexual harassment and gender discrimination.

-In a recently filed ‘answer’ to the lawsuit, Kotick and his lawyers not only denied the claim, but has made a counterclaim that AP7 had ulterior motives in filing the suit, including “to exert collateral harm on Activision” and to help Embracer.
+In a recently filed ‘answer’ to the AP7 lawsuit, Kotick and his lawyers not only denied the claim but also filed a counterclaim, alleging that AP7 had ulterior motives in filing the suit, including “to exert collateral harm on Activision” and to help Embracer.

 “This Delaware lawsuit was apparently aimed to help pave the way for Embracer to increase its foothold in the California market at the expense of Activision, making it more difficult for Activision to recruit talent and expand through [merges and acquisitions] activity of the sort that Activision relied on to grow historically,” Kotick and his legal team claimed.